 A combination digital + physical solution that simplifies online ordering, with a physical space that is specifically designed to streamline takeout experience.

-Food trends come and go.
-However, there's a distinction between trends that fade and trends that stick and become part of a community food culture, and it's the cultural background and relevancy of distinct products that gives trendy food longevity.
+Food trends come and go, but in most cases the foods that stick around all develop a strong brand identity.
+There's a distinction between trends that fade and trends that stick and become part of a community food culture, and those that stick around not only elevate the culture but do it in a way where they improve upon a certain aspect of food culture.
 Tapping into my own Taiwanese-American heritage, I wanted to create a brand that not only tapped into this idea of long-lasting trends, but also bring a popular Asian treat to a new American market.

 And, for those of you that don't know what Castella is, it's this delicious light sponge cake that can be combined with so many other ingredients.